Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 705+ reviews

 Why were the models suspended?

 The US government cited national security and a claimed method of bypassing Fable 5’s safeguards.
-Anthropic says it reviewed the technique, found it surfaced only a small number of previously known, minor vulnerabilities also discoverable by other public models, disagrees with the recall, and is working to restore access.
-The situation is developing.
+Anthropic says it reviewed the technique, found it surfaced only a small number of previously known, minor vulnerabilities also discoverable by other public models, disagrees with the recall.
+The export controls were lifted on 30 June 2026 and access is being restored.

 Does this affect UK businesses?